-CAUTION: Be careful to prevent bath fluid from spilling on the stirring motor while filling.
+Be careful to prevent bath fluid from spilling on the stirring motor while filling.

-NOTE: Underfilling may reduce bath performance and may possibly damage the bath heater.
+CAUTION: Under filling may reduce bath performance and may possibly damage the bath heater.

-4.4 Probe
+5.4 Probe

 Inspect the bath controller probe.
 This probe should not be bent or damaged in any way.
 Reasonable caution should be used in handling this probe as it contains a precision thermistor sensor.
 If damaged, the probe can be replaced.
 Contact an Authorized Service Center for assistance.